DeltaGAN: Towards Diverse Few-shot Image Generation with Sample-Specific Delta: Experiments

 \subsection{Few-shot Classification}

 In this section, we demonstrate that the new images generated by our DeltaGAN can greatly benefit few-shot classification.
-Following the $N$-way $C$-shot setting in few-shot classification~\cite{vinyals2016matching,sung2018learning}, in which evaluation episodes are created and the averaged accuracy over multiple evaluation episodes is calculated for evaluation.
+The experiments for low-data classification and comparison with traditional data augmentation methods can be found in Supplementary.
+Following the $N$-way $C$-shot setting in few-shot classification~\cite{finn2017model}, in which evaluation episodes are created and the averaged accuracy over multiple evaluation episodes is calculated for evaluation.
 In each evaluation episode, $N$ categories from unseen categories are randomly selected and $C$ images from each of $N$ categories are randomly selected.
 These selected $N\times C$ images are used as training set while the remaining unseen images from $N$ unseen categories are used as test set.
 We pretrain ResNet$18$~\cite{he2016deep} on the seen images and remove the last FC layer as the feature extractor, which is used to extract features for unseen images.
 In each evaluation episode in $N$-way $C$-shot setting, our DeltaGAN generates $512$ new images to augment each of $N$ categories.
-Based on the extracted features, we train a linear classifier with $N\times(C+512)$ training images, which is then applied to the test set.
+Based on the extracted features, we train a linear classifier with $N\times(C+512)$ training images, which is then applied to the test set. we train a linear classifier to evaluate the few-shot generation ability of our DeltaGAN.
+Besides $N\times C$ training images, our generator can generate $512$ images to augment each of $N$ categories in the training set.
+We compare our DeltaGAN with existing few-shot classification methods, including the representative methods MatchingNets \cite{vinyals2016matching}, RelationNets \cite{sung2018learning}, MAML \cite{finn2017model} as well as the state-of-the-art methods MTL \cite{sun2019meta}, MatchingNet-LFT \cite{Hungfewshot}, DPGN \cite{yang2020dpgn}, DeepEMD \cite{zhang2020deepemd}, and GCNET \cite{Liu9343776}.
+For these baselines, no augmented images are added to the training set in each evaluation episode.
+Instead, the images from seen categories are used to train those few-shot classifiers by strictly following their original training procedure.
+We also compare our DeltaGAN with few-shot image generation methods MatchingGAN and F2GAN as well as few-shot feature generation method Delta-encoder.
+We adopt the same augmentation strategy as our DeltaGAN in each evaluation episode.
+Besides, we compare our DeltaGAN with few-shot image translation method FUNIT~\cite{liu2019few} in Supplementary.
+By taking $10$-way $1$-shot/$5$-shot as examples, we report the averaged accuracy over $10$ episodes on three datasets in Table~\ref{tab:performance_fewshot_classifier}.
+Our method achieves the best performance on all datasets compared with few-shot classification and few-shot generation baselines, which demonstrates the high quality of generated images by our DeltaGAN.